Theology (THEO)

 Examines the theological vision of John Wesley and the theological methodologies, doctrinal commitments and strategies for Christian formation characteristic of the Wesleyan tradition, and explores their relevance for contemporary Methodist, Wesleyan and Holiness church bodies.

-THEO 6404 Theological Explorations (3 Credits)
+THEO 6404 Theological Explorations (4 Credits)

 Examines a representative theologian or a theological topic of significance for students preparing for ministry.
 Representative theologians include Augustine of Hippo, Martin Luther, and Karl Barth.
 Potential topics include missional theology, theodicy, theology and the moral imagination, and contemporary intellectual currents.
+Typically offered: Occasionally.

-THEO 6412 Leading and Designing Congregational Worship (3 Credits)
+THEO 6412 Designing & Leading Worship (2 Credits)

 THEO 6500 Theology, Disability, and the Church (3 Credits)